 The SHOEBOX Audiometry advantage

 SHOEBOX Audiometry can help address the challenges providers face when expanding their hearing conservation services.
 This unique, innovative tablet-based audiometric solution weighs only 4 pounds and is small enough to fit inside–well, a shoebox.
 Such portability and ease of use can present advantages for those service providers who either do not currently offer audiometry, or those who already have a mobile unit but need a cost-effective option for re-tests or reaching smaller customers.

 Rather than a significant upfront cost, the clinically-valid SHOEBOX Audiometry solution can be implemented for a low, predictable annual fee of approximately $3000 per device.
 The system has been uniquely designed to require no soundproof booth, saving you, the provider, tens of thousands of dollars.
-The potential to earn more revenue through hearing screenings at a fraction of the cost of a traditional mobile unit means service providers can offer their full-service hearing conservation program to employers at very competitive prices.
+The potential to earn more revenue through industrial hearing screenings at a fraction of the cost of a traditional mobile unit means service providers can offer their full-service hearing conservation program to employers at very competitive prices.

 The portability of SHOEBOX Audiometry also means greater efficiency for the service provider.
 Retesting employees who missed their initial appointment can be tested at a later date much more easily than is typical with a traditional mobile unit and with far lower costs.
 That’s why even providers who already own a mobile unit and use it for the bulk of their business may benefit from supplementing their offerings with a SHOEBOX audiometer.